you will understand when you get older

 There’s so much I didn’t (and couldn’t) appreciate.
 What does tradition mean?
 It’s not going through the motions of folding a wonton, or doing calligraphy at the NYPL on Thursday.
 Feel it.
 The sensation of being in a long lineage of families who sat around a table putting down line after line of dumplings.
 Some rows are like the terra cotta warriors—varying in detail but largely perfect and identical.
 Others look like trees ravaged by a fire.
 A child asks, “What’s the correct way to fold this?”
 The grandfather responds, “Every way is right, but this is ours.”

-I didn’t get poems until I watched an animated movie (《长安三万里》) about two poets, Li Bai and Gao Shi, and their deep and difficult friendship.
-Their poetry was about their time fighting at the border, watching their country corrupted and in chaos, and their other friends and enemies (friendship theory of everything).
+I didn’t get poems until I watched an animated movie (《长安三万里》) about two poets, Li Bai and Gao Shi, and their difficult friendship.
+Their poetry was about their time fighting invaders at the border, a lifetime spent watching their country decay, and the friends and enemies who kept them company (friendship theory of everything).
 You inch closer to their emotional range when you know what they loved and hated.
 The author is not always dead.

 I knew the labels of experiences, before I ever experienced them.